CH2-PS020-FitSync/CH2-PS020-CC/README.md

 **Cloud Machine**

 You can host this project app on the Cloud Run because you only pay when the app serves requests.
 To easily deploy and run the app, you can set up a continuous deployment flow first.

-Before creating a continuous deployment flow, you need to duplicate this repository to your repository.
-For the simple, you can fork this repository.

 1. Enable the [Cloud Run API](https://console.cloud.google.com/apis/library/run.googleapis.com) and [Cloud SQL Admin API](https://console.cloud.google.com/apis/library/sqladmin.googleapis.com).
 2. Open the [Cloud Build Service Account Settings](https://console.cloud.google.com/cloud-build/settings/service-account), then enable these GCP services: